 Beating the Winter Blues

-My first decade living in Vancouver, British Columbia, seemed devoid of noticing the shift from fall to winter to spring…probably because there isn’t much of one; we essentially live in a rainforest, a mono-season of rain and grey.
+In my first decade living in Vancouver, British Columbia, I rarely noticed the shift from fall to winter to spring…probably because there isn’t much of one; we essentially live in a rainforest, a mono-season of rain and grey.
 Over the last ten years, I’ve noticed the effects of this on my body, mind, and spirit.
 The short dark days of winter, the lack of sunshine, the impenetrable heaviness of people’s attitudes...am I projecting?

-Possibly, yes...AND, I work with a lot of clients in my Ayurvedic practice who struggle even more during the winter with depression, anxiety, low immunity, poor digestion, and sleep.
+Possibly, yes...AND, I work with a lot of clients in my Ayurvedic practice who struggle even more during the winter with feelings of melancholy, anxiousness, low immunity, poor digestion, and sleep.

-Here are a few ways I’ve discovered to make the dance smoother and more graceful this season:
+Honoring the natural inward rhythm of the season without getting sucked down a black hole of melancholy and despair is the dance.
+Here are a few ways I’ve discovered to make the dance smoother and more graceful this season.

 The other tool I like to offer my clients is to set an alarm on their phone that goes off every hour.
 The alarm is the reminder to stop, breathe deeply, and be still for one minute.
 It’s a wonderful opportunity to check in with yourself and re-cognize if you’re playing out your day in a stressful way or a relaxed one.
 You can always redirect your focus and energy if your day is starting to go sideways.

 Come back to the breath over and over again, as it is the bridge between the body and the mind.